make-me/make-me/README.md

     # Download Mr.Jaws from http://www.thingiverse.com/thing:14702
     $ curl -F http://www.thingiverse.com/download:48479 > data/jaws.stl

-Plug the makerbot printer into the computer.
+Plug the makerbot printer into the computer with the USB cable.

 To print a model, invoke `make` with the path to the model, leaving off the extension

     $ make data/jaws

-Several print parameters can be adjusted from the enviornment
+This is enough to get most things printed without much further tweaking, but several print parameters can be adjusted from the enviornment

 ### Slicer config

     $ make GRUE_CONFIG=default path/to/model

 `GRUE_CONFIG=name` controls the slicer config to use.
-These are stored in `./config/` and two are included.
+These are stored in `./config/` in the project root and two configs are included.

 * `default` - The default configuration, it's used if no config is specified
 * `support` - A slicer configuration that genrates support structures for the model.